nivwer/csharp-password-generator/README.md

 Password generator using C#.

 This is my first project using C#.
-It's just a practice.